DanishKhakwani/EmailDisplay/README.md

 3. See the time the email was sent.
 4. See the subject of the email.
 5. See the full content of the email.

-Take inspiration from the look and feel of products like google mail or outlook.
-Alternatively, ebyou may design something entirely different (as long as it meets the requirements, is easy to use, and is well designed).

-As mentioned in the previous email, provide following  two outputs:

-1. All source code you used in the project, which you should email as a zip file to us.
-2. A publicly accessible URL which hosts your web app.
-You should email us a link to this.